quba42/flexpart_containerization/README.md

 # Usage

+This project aims to provide out of the box FLEXPART simulations on any linux host with a working Docker installation.

+> See https://docs.docker.com/install/ for more on obtaining Docker.
+> It should generally be possible to install Docker via the package manager of any major linux distribution.

+As of this writing there is one additional major caveat:
+The Docker images provided by this repository require access to FLEXPART input data belonging to the AlpEnDAC project.
+Using any other input data likely requires extensive reconfiguration of the FLEXPART model configuration used.
+Providing alternatives is a priority for this project.

+> Note also, that this repository was developed and tested with Docker version 18.03.1.
+> It may not work with much older versions of Docker.

 ## Quick Start Guide

 The following describes how to run a basic FLEXPART simulation.
 Currently it requires access to FLEXPART input data belonging to AlpEnDAC.

-> Note that these instructions presume a Linux system with a working Docker installation.
-> For more on obtaining Docker, see https://docs.docker.com/install/.
-> Ultimately, Docker is likely to be available via your distributions package manager.

-> Note also that this repository was developed and tested with Docker version 18.03.1.
-> It may not work with much older versions of Docker.

 1. Clone this repository to any Linux host with a working Docker installation.
-2. Change working directory to the repository base: `cd <path_to_git_repo>/flexpart_containerization/`
+2. Change working directory to the repository base: `cd flexpart_containerization`
 3. Run `git submodule init` and `git submodule update` to ensure the submodules are downloaded.
 4. Build the main container image: `./scripts/build_flexpart.sh`
 5. Create the needed data volumes: `docker volume create flexpart_input_local` and `docker volume create flexpart_output_local`